-- otherwise, he will be considered duly notified in the municipality hall - c- Submit proposals, projects and ideas that achieve public interest - d- Participate in municipal council sessions through attendance, discussion and voting on resolutions e- Monitor the President's performance through budget and financial Statement auditing accordance with the following procedure: - The President prepares the draft-budget and financial Statement - The municipal council holds a session to discuss the budget and financial Statement.
-The members shall be entitled to review all documents, resolutions, and papers, as well as examine the report attached to the budget and financial Statement, and make the proper decision accordingly. - f- Holding a vote of confidence in the President To achieve that end, the municipal member shall: a-Take up residence within the municipal area - b- Attend municipal council sessions.
-The invitation thereto shall be sent three days prior to the session date, unless the council agrees to reduce the said period. - c- Participate in municipal council discussions and offer suggestions - d- If any member of the municipal council fails to attend the meeting three times in a row without any valid excuse, he/she shall be deemed resigned e-The municipal council must prove notification of the member to attend the sessions and his/her failure thereto without any valid excuses - f-The decision by the municipal council to dismiss any of its members shall be authenticated by MoIM g-The provisions of Article 63 of the Municipal Law shall not apply to the decision to dismiss a member since any decision requiring authentication shall be deemed implicitly authenticated if no decision is taken in this respect within one month as of the date of the decision's registration in the Ministry's clerk's office.
+• The municipal council holds a session to discuss the budget and financial Statement.
+The members shall be entitled to review all documents, resolutions, and papers, as well as examine the report attached to the budget and financial Statement, and make the proper decision accordingly.

+c- Participate in municipal council discussions and offer suggestions d- If any member of the municipal council fails to attend the meeting three times in a row without any valid excuse, he/she shall be deemed resigned e-The municipal council must prove notification of the member to attend the sessions and his/her failure thereto without any valid excuses f-The decision by the municipal council to dismiss any of its members shall be authenticated by MoIM g-The provisions of Article 63 of the Municipal Law shall not apply to the decision to dismiss a member since any decision requiring authentication shall be deemed implicitly authenticated if no decision is taken in this respect within one month as of the date of the decision's registration in the Ministry's clerk's office.